-We deliver Scouting across a wide geographical area on both sides of the A19, supporting young people from communities including Great Ayton, Stokesley, Northallerton, Romanby, Leeming, Bedale, Hillside and surrounding villages, our district covers both rural and semi‑urban communities, enabling us to provide inclusive and accessible opportunities for young people from a wide range of backgrounds ,this broad reach helps reduce barriers to participation, particularly for those living in isolated areas or facing limited access to youth provision.
+We deliver Scouting across a wide geographical area on both sides of the A19, supporting young people from communities including Great Ayton, Stokesley, Northallerton, Romanby, Leeming, Bedale, Hillside and surrounding villages.
+Our district covers both rural and semi-urban communities, enabling us to provide inclusive and accessible opportunities for young people from a wide range of backgrounds.
+This broad reach helps reduce barriers to participation, particularly for those living in isolated areas or facing limited access to youth provision.

 We offer a comprehensive Skills for Life programme for young people aged 4 to 25.
-Through Squirrels, Beavers, Cubs, Scouts, Explorers and our small but active Scout Network, we deliver age‑appropriate activities designed to build confidence, resilience, teamwork, communication, and leadership.
-Our programme encourages young people to take part in outdoor adventure, community action, and skill‑building opportunities that support their personal development and wellbeing.
+Through Squirrels, Beavers, Cubs, Scouts, Explorers and our small but active Scout Network, we deliver age-appropriate activities designed to build confidence, resilience, teamwork, communication and leadership.
+Our programme encourages young people to take part in outdoor adventure, community action and skill-building opportunities that support their personal development and wellbeing.

 Create a fundraising page to start raising money for North Hambleton District Scouts today!
 We’re keen to see all kinds of wacky ideas and breath-taking achievements, so get creative and get cracking.